 Funky MIDI with libremidi

 libremidi is an all-in-one cross-platform C++20 MIDI library for both file and real-time output.
-Real-time I/O supports MIDI 2 on macOS (11+) and Linux (Kernel 6.5+), and soon on Windows (the OS does not support it yet).
+Real-time I/O supports MIDI 2 on macOS (11+) and Linux (Kernel 6.5+), and on Windows (currently on Windows 11 Insiders builds or Windows 10 with an explicit install of the new Windows MIDI Services).

 Compared to its origins, it features a lot of changes and improvements: